 5800°K -2 tint

 This is a D300 with SB-800 hot shoe flash, ISO 200, f/8, 1/250 second.
 The only difference is flash distance and manual flash power.
 There are only two pictures here, from the same camera and flash, from the same tripod, just at two different flash power levels for bounce and direct flash, plus then more copies with different WB processing applied in ACR.
-Bounce from colored surfaces will affect the color, but this ceiling was not blue, I promise. :) The purpose was that bounce from this ten foot ceiling required full maximum power level.
+Bounce from colored surfaces will affect the color, but this ceiling was not pink, I promise. :) The purpose was that bounce from this ten foot ceiling required full maximum power level.
 Close direct flash at 1/64 power is near minimum power level.
 Flash color varies with power level.
 This is the expected result from varied speedlight power level.
 The first two rows are NOT corrected (Flash WB specified but not correct).
 The last three rows have corrected WB.

 The numbers under the images are the WB correction values performed and reported by Adobe Camera Raw (ACR), Temperature and Tint.
 A lower K number result is more blue correction of a more red image to be more neutral.
 There is about 1000K color temperature difference in this same flash at this range between these two power levels.
 The first row (full flash power) with standard Flash WB shows speedlight full power flash is reddish (f/8 on ten foot ceiling, to force full power), and second row with 1/64 power direct flash is more blue (Full power to Half power is the big change, then speedlight color tapers more slowly).
 And most studio mono-lights act the opposite, becoming 300°K or 400°K towards red at low power (but there are a couple of those are designed to shift like speedlights).